-FAME’s 2016 Award recipient is Marguerite Archer, a full-time student at FLCC in the Instrumentation and Control Technologies (ICT) program under Dr. Sam Samanta.
+FAME’s 2016 Scholarship recipient is Marguerite Archer, a full-time student at FLCC in the Instrumentation and Control Technologies (ICT) program under Dr. Sam Samanta.
 Marguerite was home schooled as a child and is excelling in her college courses.
 She also works part time at Ritec in Henrietta.

 From left: Rick Plympton (Optimax Systems), Marguerite Archer (FLCC ICT student), and Dr. Sam Samanta (FLCC, Physics/ICT)

-FAME’s 2017 Student Award recipient is Caitlyn Six!
+FAME’s 2017 Student Scholarship recipient is Caitlyn Six!
 Caitlyn is a student in FLCC’s Mechanical Technology program.
 The Mechanical Technology program is designed to give students hands-on experience working with equipment such as mills and lathes while training them how to use drawing software like Inventor and Solidworks for drafting purposes.
 This gives students more marketability and makes it more likely that they will be able to obtain employment upon graduation.
 With an Associates degree in Mechanical Technology, Caitlyn would like to obtain a job as a mechanical drafter.
 Congratulations, Caitlyn!

 Caitlyn Six (left, FLCC); Ale’ Mendoza (right, FAME/Optimax Systems)